 Responsible Adventures honors both nature and culture in our environmental commitment.
 This dedication extends not only to the lands through which we travel but to the people with whom we mingle.
 For instance, Responsible Adventures has always advocated small group travel that treads lightly on the land and respects indigenous cultures.
 On our Himalayan treks, we use only kerosene cook stoves and heaters, saving the precious wood resources of Nepal.
 We purchase crop foods as we go, helping the local culture support itself in sustaining its agricultural base.
 Our guides discourage any debasement of the culture and are dedicated to environmental practices that conserve our host lands and people.

-At Responsible Adventures, we strongly believe that responsible tourism can be an extraordinary tool to connect people from different backgrounds, countries, and cultures, and also go a long way in supporting local businesses and communities.
-If you’d like to learn more about this or support the important work yourself, please visit the websites for the following organizations:
+At Responsible Adventures, we firmly believe that responsible tourism can be an extraordinary tool to connect people from different backgrounds, countries, and cultures, and also go a long way in supporting local businesses and communities.
+If you’d like to learn more about this or help the vital work yourself, please visit the websites for the following organizations:

 The Nature Conservancy - The Nature Conservancy's mission is to preserve the plants, animals, and natural communities that represent the diversity of life on Earth by protecting the lands and waters they need to survive.
 To date, they have worked with communities and businesses to protect more than 92 million acres of valuable lands and waters.
 There are currently 1400 Nature Conservancy preserves around the world.